YanTic/YanTic/README.md

 <h3 align="center">⚙️ DEVELOPMENT ENVIRONMENT</h3>
 <!-- TAKE IT FROM: https://github.com/aaronedev/ -->

-> I grew up with Windows and it holds a special place in my heart.
-It’s my go-to operating system for development, where I make extensive use of the Windows Subsystem for Linux (WSL) and the Windows Terminal.
-I also use PowerShell, which I’ve customized with my own configurations built from and modules scratch, to create a highly efficient and personalized terminal environment.
+Windows is my default & favorite OS.
+It’s my OS for development, where I use the Windows Subsystem for Linux (WSL) and the Windows Terminal and PowerShell.
+I use different distributions of Linux through VirtualBox, where I deploy servers for web applications.

 <div class="table-devenvironment">
   <table style="font-size: 11px">